LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Paramètres

-`sub` L’index de la sous-correspondance.
+*Sub* l’index de la sous-correspondance.

 ### <a name="remarks"></a>Notes